 Despite the common perception that food flavor is unhealthy and causes obesity, there is new research from the Monell Center that argues differently.
 The study used a mouse model to look at that desirable taste and its effects on weight gain and food intake.
 The study compared groups of 18 mice fed meals of chow or plain high-fat diet to groups fed these diets with and without added sucralose.
 During a 9-week test, the high-fat diet caused weight gain, but the body weights of mice fed the sucralose-sweetened diets did not differ from those fed the corresponding plain versions, and the mice showed a clear preference for the sweetened food.

-The point of the study is that even though flavor may make us chose a particular food to eat, but the flavor does not lead to weight gain.
-It is the over indulgence that causes weight gain.
+The point of the study is that even though the flavor may make us chose a particular food to eat, but the flavor does not lead to weight gain.
+It is overindulgence that causes weight gain.
 In this study, the higher fat foods caused increased body weight with or without sucralose added.
-Even with sucralose added, there was not a significant difference in weight gained between the high fat mice with and without sucralose.
+Even with sucralose added, there was not a significant difference in weight gain between the high-fat mice with and without sucralose.

 Recommendations from this study:

 - Portion size not food choice is the key to weight loss.
 I am not saying to eat Doritos.
-Make healthy choices when you choose foods, but remember, they can taste good and your still not gain weight.
+Make healthy choices when you choose foods, but remember, they can taste good, and you are still not gain weight.

 - High-fat foods can cause weight gain.
-High-fat foods are a dual-edged sword because they are both filling and full fo calories.
+High-fat foods are a dual-edged sword because they are both filling and full of calories.

 The bottom line: Flavor is not the cause of obesity or weight gain.
 Too many calories own that cause 100%.